Asgore

-Asgore Dreemurr is a character in the 2015 video game Undertale developed by Toby Fox, and its episodic follow-up Deltarune.
+Asgore Dreemurr is the secondary antagonist in the 2015 video game Undertale developed by Toby Fox, and a character in Undertale's episodic follow-up Deltarune.
 The king of the Underground, he is a special type of creature known as a Boss Monster and serves as the penultimate boss of the neutral route.
 Having previously killed six other humans as part of a plan to break an ancient Barrier created to entrap the Underground's denizens, he intends to take the protagonist's soul as the seventh and final one, freeing the monsters.
 He was created by Toby Fox, with support from artist Temmie Chang.

 Asgore has been generally well received, praised for the execution of the battle between him and the human, particularly him preventing the human from sparing him by destroying that part of the menu user interface.
 The moral dilemma of killing humans to help the monsters, as well as the similarities between the musical themes of Asgore and his wife Toriel, have made him the subject of commentary.